Never Give Up

 What will you get?

-Along with weekly Sunday Psalms and Thursday Thoughts, I’ll send out some musings now and then, with a bit of my poetry and photography thrown in.
+Weekly Sunday Psalms and Tuesday Thoughts.
+Possibly a bit of my poetry and photography thrown in.

 I’m interested in frugality and van camping; simple cooking and fine craft; forgiveness and grief; living with an eye on eternity and finding God in everyday life.